-We are heading into Autumn, now is the time to take a moment to plan how your garden can bring peace and serenity into yours and your family's lives in 2025.
+We are heading into Winter, now is the time to take a moment to plan how your garden can bring peace and serenity into yours and your family's lives in 2025.

-The Royal Horticultural Society offers tips and advice for jobs in your garden in the Autumn months.
-Among several tips it is time to plant onions and shallots, take non flowering shoots from late perennials, keep the cuttings in a frost free place until spring.
-Access all the latest tips and advice or Autumn here.*
+The Royal Horticultural Society offers tips and advice for jobs in your garden in the Winter months.
+Garden expert Naomi Slade brings inspiration with her winter design tips and gardening jobs to tackle in winter.
+Access all the latest tips and advice or Winter here.**

 Alistair Griffiths, RHS Director of Science and Collections, explains the critical importance of outdoor spaces for our sense of wellbeing.
 He suggests the reason they are so appealing is because they can offer a myriad of colours, shapes and patterns.